 At the end of the grant cycle (or sooner if the grantee does not continue with the grant for the full cycle), all grantees who received AEFLA funds are required to turn in an inventory of equipment and supplies.
-Grantees only need to send in an inventory of supplies if the total exceeds $5,000.
-All equipment must be itemized and inventoried.
-When determining what to submit to the Office of Adult Education Initiatives (AEI), only include supplies purchased by the AEFLA grant that are unused and/or current.
+All equipment must be itemized and inventoried.Grantees only need to submit an inventory of supplies if the value of all unused supplies when totaled exceeds $5,000.
+When determining what to submit to the Office of Adult Education Initiatives (AEI), only include supplies purchased with AEFLA and IELCE federal, match, and program income funds that are unused and/or current.
 When listing the value of supplies and equipment, list the fair market value the day of inventory (not the value when the item was purchased).

-Grantees who are not receiving AEFLA funding in the next program year may choose to keep equipment with a current, per unit fair market value of $5,000 or less for continued programming and activities.
-Priority for distribution must be given to currently AEFLA funded programs.
+Grantees not receiving AEFLA/IELCE funding in the next program year may choose to keep equipment with a current, per unit fair market value of $5,000 or less for continued programming and activities.Grantees not receiving AEFLA/IELCE funding in the next program year may keep up to $5,000 of unused supplies, but must create a distribution plan for the rest.
+Priority for distribution must be given to AEFLA/IELCE-funded programs.
 Items being redistributed to programs should only be redistributed if they are current and useable.

 After a reasonable effort has been made to redistribute items, as determined by AEI, the program may choose an alternative option for distributing items purchased with AEFLA funds.
 The distribution method must be approved by AEI and CDE’s Grants Fiscal.

 The cost to redistribute items needs to be determined at the local level.
 With approval from AEI, a program may charge these costs to the AEFLA grant to send or receive items as long as distribution takes place prior to the start of a new fiscal year (July 1st).
 Programs need to contact their AEI Program Coordinator before distribution; see the Grantee Information Updates process.